Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-02-01/types.md

 * **enableEncryptionAtHost**: bool: Whether to enable EncryptionAtHost
 * **enableNodePublicIP**: bool: Enable public IP for nodes
 * **kubeletConfig**: [KubeletConfig](#kubeletconfig): Kubelet configurations of agent nodes.
-* **kubeletDiskType**: 'OS' | 'Temporary': KubeletDiskType determines the placement of emptyDir volumes, container runtime data root, and Kubelet ephemeral storage.
+* **kubeletDiskType**: 'OS' | 'Temporary' | string: KubeletDiskType determines the placement of emptyDir volumes, container runtime data root, and Kubelet ephemeral storage.
 Allowed values: 'OS', 'Temporary' (preview).
 * **linuxOSConfig**: [LinuxOSConfig](#linuxosconfig): OS configurations of Linux agent nodes.
 * **maxCount**: int: Maximum number of nodes for auto-scaling
 * **maxPods**: int: Maximum number of pods that can run on a node.
 * **minCount**: int: Minimum number of nodes for auto-scaling
-* **mode**: 'System' | 'User': AgentPoolMode represents mode of an agent pool.
+* **mode**: 'System' | 'User' | string: AgentPoolMode represents mode of an agent pool.
 * **name**: string (Required): Unique name of the agent pool profile in the context of the subscription and resource group.
 * **nodeImageVersion**: string (ReadOnly): Version of node image
 * **nodeLabels**: [ManagedClusterAgentPoolProfilePropertiesNodeLabels](#managedclusteragentpoolprofilepropertiesnodelabels): Agent pool node labels to be persisted across all nodes in agent pool.